PRiMeFlow: Capturing Complex Expression Heterogeneity in Perturbation Response Modelling: Experiments

 Similar to our previous observations, PRiMeFlow demonstrates a significantly higher distribution-fitting capability and remains competitive on MMD GEX/PCA rank metrics amongst all baselines, despite being outperformed by simpler baselines such as Decoder-Only and Latent Additive models on a subset of metrics.
 This highlights the ongoing need for improved combinatorial prediction capabilities in perturbation response modeling.

-Through extensive comparison to ablated models in Appendix Table~\ref{tab:norman_full_dist}, we are also able to make similar conclusions regarding the benefits of leveraging U-Net architectures, operating in full gene expression space, as well as simple independent coupling between $p_0$ which is the standard Gaussian distribution and $p_{data}$.
+Through extensive comparison to ablated models in Appendix Table~\ref{tab:norman_full_dist}, we are also able to make similar conclusions regarding the benefits of leveraging U-Net architectures, operating in full gene expression space, as well as simple independent coupling between standard Gaussian distribution $p_0$ and $p_{data}$.

-Overall, it is important to point out that throughout Table~\ref{tab:srivatsan} and~\ref{tab:norman}, PRiMeFlow is the only method to achieve a decent recall performance of the top 50 ground truth DEGs, which is explained by its superior capability for capturing the full gene expression distribution on a single-cell level.
+Overall, it is important to point out that throughout Table~\ref{tab:srivatsan} and~\ref{tab:norman}, PRiMeFlow is the only method to achieve a decent recall performance on the top 50 ground truth DEGs, which is explained by its superior capability for capturing the full gene expression distribution on a single-cell level.